Imbecillus/PUFOKitchen/README.md

 ## make_splits.py
 Takes the full dataset directory and creates two subsets, using a 70:30 train/test-split for each class.
 Selection of images within the classes is random.

 Usage: python make_splits.py "path/to/datafolder" (opt: list of classes to be ignored)

 ## train.py
 This is were the training will happen.

+## test_dataset.py
-Currently only displays a random selection of images from the dataset folder.
+Displays a random selection of images from the dataset folder.